gswebs/codenitive-woocommerce-orders-export/README.txt

 == Description ==

-**WooCommerce Orders Data Exporter By JMB** is a simple plugin to export WooCommerce orders data, like billing name, phone, order status, and order date.
+**Codenitive WooCommerce Orders Data Exporter** is a simple plugin to export WooCommerce orders data, like billing name, phone, order status, and order date.
 It also supports exporting additional fields like billing name, phone, order status, and order date.

 **Key Features:**